abhinab-choudhury/Calculator/README.md

 - [ ] Optimise Operations related to simple calculator
 - [ ] Solving Truth table calculation of the expression
+- [ ] Prefix and Post Fix Caculator
 - [ ] Slight Improvements in UI/UX
 - [ ] Add responsiveness.